Schenectady, New York Fiancé Visa Lawyers

 Because a fiancé applicant is an immigrant too, he or she must fulfill some of the standard immigrant visa qualifications.

-Our Attorneys Will Amend Your Visa Documents
+Our Attorneys Will Change Your Visa Documents

 Life in Schenectady

-Schenectady, New York is a city in Schenectady County.
-It has a population of approximately 61,000 people, making it the ninth-largest city in New York State.The name is a bit of a mouthful, and was derived from a Mohawk word that roughly translates to "near the pines" or "beyond the pines."
+The name is a bit of a mouthful, and was derived from a Mohawk word that roughly translates to "near the pines" or "beyond the pines."
 It is part of the Albany Metropolitan Area.

 The area was first settled by Europeans in 1661, as part of the Dutch colony of New Netherland, which comprised most of what is now the state of New York.
 In the 19th Century, Schenectady became an important transportation hub, connecting the Hudson River to the Great Lakes.
-In 1887, Thomas Edison moved Edison Machine Works to the city, and it then became the headquarters of General Electric, founded by Edison, which is now one of the largest companies in the world.
+In 1887, Thomas Edison moved Edison Machine Works to the city, and it then became the headquarters of General Electric, founded by Edison,which is now one of the largest companies in the world.

 Modernly, Schenectady, New York is coming out of the hard economic times which many cities in Upstate New York endured throughout the second half of the 20th Century, but its economic outlook is improving.